microsoft/GPS-Well-Architected-Partner-Training/2.b Well-Architected Process Guide/README.md

 # Well-Architected processes and tools for ISV and self-serve guide

-> **⚠️ Work in progress**
+> **⚠️ Work in progress** \
-> <br>This guide is still incomplete, but is based on the information you will find in the [Workshop][waf-workshop].
+This guide is still incomplete, but is based on the information you will find in the [Workshop][waf-workshop].

 The Well-Architected Framework contains a set of processes and tools to help customers review and enhance their workloads on Azure.
 You can find a detailed explanation on how to use the framework in the [Well-Architected Workshop][waf-workshop].

 This guide is intended to provide you with a step-by-step process to review the architecture of your own workload, and build a roadmap with the recommendations you will get after running the assessment.

 In the Well-Architected framework process we define four phases: